JerryJIANG721/covid19-data-analysis/README.md

 - Python 3
 - Pandas
 - Matplotlib
+- plotly

 ## Note
 This is a small independent project I built to strengthen my **data analysis skills** and prepare for further study in data science.
+And for applying my master of Data science